 ‘Marie Max’ by Raoul Dufy

 My areas of research include sex and gender in the history of political thought (especially in the 18th century), contemporary feminist political theory, and politics and literature.
 I also have a longstanding interest in the political thought of the French Enlightenment, particularly imperialism and republicanism.
-You can read about my book manuscript, Beyond Sacrifice: Civic Virtue and Emotional Practices, as well as my next research project, an account of the relationship between freedom and utopianism in feminist thought.
+You can read about my book manuscript, The Ambivalence of Consent, as well as my ongoing work on Mary Wollstonecraft.

 In 2018-2019, I was a lecturer in the American Studies, Gender and Sexuality Studies, and Master of Liberal Arts and Science Programs at Vanderbilt University.
 I was previously a visiting assistant professor with the Vanderbilt Department of Political Science and the Whitman College Department of Politics, as well as a lecturer in the UCLA Department of Political Science.
 A complete list of the courses I have offered at UA is available here.